prachiweb19/-gym-website/README.md

 ---

 ## ⚙ How to Run Locally
-1. Download or clone this repository:
+1. Download or clone this repository

-   Check it out here:
+   Check it out here:  https://prachiweb19.github.io/-gym-website